Why study environmental studies?

 The goal of this course is to gain an understanding of finance, budget, and accounting in a science organization.
 The student will learn how to interpret and understand basic financial statements; how to make good decisions based on them; learn essential accounting concepts and characteristics of accounting systems; and budgeting/ forecasting in a science-based organization.
 LEC.

 EVRN 775.
 Technical Communication for Scientists.
 1 Hour.

 Addresses challenges and approaches of communicating science concepts and results to technical and non-technical as well as internal and external audiences.
 Focuses on techniques to improve the effectiveness of written and oral communication, including technical writing of project and research proposals, scientific presentations, and effective workplace communications.
 LEC.

 EVRN 776.
-Law, Ethics, and Intellectual Property for Science Managers.
-2 Hours.
+Patent Law and Intellectual Property Essentials for Scientists.
+1 Hour.

 This course provides an overview of basic patent law, the patent process, patent interpretation (claims and prior art) and intellectual property law in science.
-It addresses elements of employment and business law for managers, regulatory standards, and codes of conduct/professional standards/ethics in a science organization.
 LEC.

 EVRN 777.
 Professional Development for Science Managers.
 1 Hour.

 Addresses professional development of the scientist as managers.
 Students will develop a personal and professional development plan and understand how to apply it to their own professional career, future career transitions, and lifelong career progression.
 LEC.

 EVRN 778.
 Topics in Science and Technical Management.
 1-3 Hours.